Dejan Trajkovski

-Dejan Trajkovski (born 14 April 1992) is a Slovenian footballer who plays as a left-back for Džiugas.
+Dejan Trajkovski (born 14 April 1992) is a Slovenian footballer who plays as a left-back for Kosovo Superleague club Prishtina e Re.

 Club career

 Trajkovski signed with Spartak Trnava on 1 February 2021, after being without a club for a year and a half.
 However, he was released by Spartak in December of the same year.

 International career

 Trajkovski received his first call-up to the senior Slovenia squad for the UEFA Euro 2016 qualifier against San Marino in October 2015.
 He made his debut for the team one year later, on 11 November 2016 against Malta.

 Personal life

 He has a twin brother named Tadej who is also a footballer playing as a goalkeeper.